dmawardi/Go-Template/README.md

 Follow these steps to add a feature to the API.
 This template uses the clean architecture pattern

 1. Build schema and auto migrate in ./internal/db using ORM instructions below.
+(Be sure to build the receiver functions getID() and ObtainValue() for the admin panel)
 2. Build repository in ./internal/repository which is the interaction between the DB and the application.
 This should use a struct with receiver functions.
 3. Build incoming DTO models for Create and Update JSON requests in ./internal/models
 4. Build service in ./internal/service that uses the repository and applies business logic.